Top 10 Reasons Why Assessment Validation Fails In RTOs

 Lack of training

-Validation activities are recorded but there is no evidence that the identified issues are resolved.
-Without following up; these problems continue to affect assessment quality.
+Validation activities are recorded, but there is no evidence that the identified issues have been resolved.
+Without following up, these problems continue to affect assessment quality.

 No version control

-RTOs fail to ensure that the most up to date version of assessments are in use; this leads to updated non-complaint materials being used by the assessors.
+RTOs fail to ensure that the most up-to-date version of assessments is in use; this leads to updated non-compliant materials being used by the assessors.

 Inadequate assessment